 - Free space to ensure proper heat disperse and ventilation.

-Once, you find out the suitable location for your inverter installation, you can move on to the next step, which is to securely mount the inverter.
+Once, you find out the suitable location for your inverter installation, you can move on to the next step.
+It is to mount the inverter in the location securely.

-This is another crucial step and ignoring it could eventually affect the life of your inverter.
-Mounting the inverter is important because you don’t want the components inside the inverter to bang around or the entire inverter to fall off.
+This is another crucial step, and ignoring it could eventually affect the life of your inverter.
+Mounting the inverter in the right position is very important.
+You do not want the components inside the inverter to bang around or the entire inverter to fall off.
+Do you!

 Most inverters come with predrilled holes in the unit so that mounting these devices could be easy.
-Simply, use bolts or screws to mount the inverter on a secure surface.
-But, what is a secure surface?
+All you have to do is use bolts or screws to mount the inverter on a secure surface.
+Now, you may ask, what is a secure surface.
+Here is the answer.

-Well, it is certainly not the high vibrational surface or place where heat source and flammable materials are nearby.
+A secure surface means a space that is not a high vibrational surface.
+Also, it should be a place where heat sources and flammable materials are not nearby.

-When mounting the inverter, make sure it is mounted on a supportive surface like non-vibrating perpendicular walls, a stable vertical surface, and safe reachable ceilings.
+When mounting the inverter, make sure you put it on a supportive surface like non-vibrating perpendicular walls, a stable vertical surface, and safe reachable ceilings.

-Avoid being creative in this step and mount your inverter anywhere you wish, plus you should refer to the manufacturer’s recommendation to find the best mounting place.
+Avoid being creative in this step.
+Do not mount your inverter anywhere you wish.
+Also, do not forget to refer to the instruction manual given by the manufacturer for recommendations to find the best mounting place.

-The next step is to connect the inverter with the battery so that it could draw the power.
-It is a very crucial part of your inverter installation process and here is how it is done:
+The next step is to connect the inverter with the battery so that it draws power.
+It is a very crucial part of your inverter installation process.
+Here is how to do it: